omeresas/chimney-fire-app/README.md

 - 517 buurten (blocks)
 - 6268 500x500 meter boxes

 in Twente, leveraging spatial and temporal prediction models.
 It provides efficient and accurate predictions based on spatial and temporal data.
-It is currently hosted on **chimneyfireproject.azurewebsites.net** domain.

 ### Prediction Model

 - **Spatial Terms**: Uses precalculated values based on house types in different areas.
 - **Temporal Terms**: Incorporates weather forecast data to forecast the expected number of fires for today and the next ten days.
-The weather forecast is fetched every hour.
+The weather forecast is fetched at the start of the application and then at **0:35, 7:35, 12:35 and 18:35** every day.

 ## API Endpoints